VBayesLab/VBLabDocs/Model.md

 # **VBLab Statistical Models**
 {: .fs-8}

 VBLab provides statistical models that can be used with the supported VB techniques.
-Users can also defined their custom models.
+Users can also define their custom models.

 ---